efeelize/eng/kaiyan/work/office_daily/bonus.md

 > 2) A bonus can also just be something good, right?Sure, exactly.
 Sometimes when I hear really good news, I just say, "Oh, bonus."

-> 3) So a perk here is going to be.
+> 3) So this is a, like a colloquial, very spoken English way of saying benefits.So these include like your health care, it could include vacation, other things like that.
 It's something good, something people want, advantage.
-But it's not related to money.So for example, a perk might be free lunch or like a paid gym membership.
+But it's not related to money.So for example, a perk might be free lunch or like a paid gym membership.Perks.

 > 4) we called it end of year bonuses, but we often just say year-end bonuses.